dfns/dfns-api-docs/api-docs/authentication/user-management/listUsers.md

 * `scopes` is a list of scopes that are assigned to the user
 * `isServiceAccount` a boolean value indicating if the user is a service account (non-human entity)
 * `isActive` is a boolean value indicating if the user is active
+* `isRegistered` is a boolean value indicating if the user has successfully registered with the Dfns API.

 #### Response example <a href="#response-example" id="response-example"></a>